FusionAuth/fusionauth-example-node-sso/README.md

 * Create two local aliases in your DNS: `hooli.local` and `piedpiper.local`, both resolving to `127.0.0.1`.
 * Create two applications, `Hooli` and `Pied Piper`
+  * Update the `Pied Piper` FusionAuth application to allow a redirect of `http://piedpiper.local:3000/oauth-redirect`
+  * Update the `Pied Piper` FusionAuth application to have a logout url of `http://piedpiper.local:3000/endsession`
   * Update the `Hooli` FusionAuth application to allow a redirect of `http://hooli.local:3001/oauth-redirect`
-  * Update the `Pied Piper` FusionAuth application to allow a redirect of `http://piedpiper.local:3000/oauth-redirect`
+  * Update the `Hooli` FusionAuth application to have a logout url of `http://hooli.local:3001/endsession`
 * Make sure your user has a first name.
 Register your user for both the applications.
 * In the `piedpiper` directory, run:
   * `npm install`